thin-edge/tedge-container-bundle/docs/CONTAINER_OPTION3.md

 ### Initial setup

+1. Pull the latest image

+    ```sh
+    docker pull ghcr.io/thin-edge/tedge-container-bundle
+    ```

-1. Create a docker volume which will be used to store the device certificate, and a volume for the tedge and mosquitto data
+2. Create a docker volume which will be used to store the device certificate, and a volume for the tedge and mosquitto data

     ```sh
     export TEDGE_C8Y_URL=example.c8y.cumulocity.com